rbmakers/Curio-Flight-Controller/README.md

 The rapid proliferation of unmanned aerial vehicles — from agricultural inspection and disaster relief to the asymmetric battlefield tactics prominently demonstrated in recent conflicts — has made UAV software and hardware literacy an increasingly critical engineering competency.
 Taiwan possesses world-class semiconductor and electronics manufacturing capabilities, yet its university-level UAV education ecosystem remains underdeveloped: most courses stop at theory, and students rarely encounter a platform that takes them in one continuous journey from bare-metal circuit bring-up, through firmware development, to closed-loop flight validation.

 **Curio** was designed to close that gap.
-It is an open-source, education-first quadcopter flight controller built around the Raspberry Pi **RP2354A** microcontroller (dual Cortex-M33, 150 MHz), developed by Rocket Bird Makers' Depot (火箭鳥創客倉庫).
+It is an open-source, education-first quadcopter flight controller built around the Raspberry Pi **RP2354A** microcontroller (dual Cortex-M33, 150 MHz).

 ### Why Curio? — Lessons from Existing Platforms